tymyrddin/green/source/docs/pii/quantum.md

-# Quantum-Resistant Encryption: Why Your Secrets Need Future-Proofing Today
+# Quantum-resistant encryption: Why your secrets need future-proofing today

 The bad news: Quantum computers are coming, and they’ll shred today’s encryption like wet tissue paper.
 The good news:
 Privacy apps like Signal and ProtonMail are already deploying post-quantum cryptography (PQC) to keep your data safe.